wp-plugins/profile-builder/readme.txt

 **Profile Builder is WordPress user registration done right.**

-It lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register new users (front-end user registration).
+It lets you customize your website by adding a front-end menu for all your users, giving them a more flexible way to modify their user profile or register users (front-end user registration).
 Users with administrator rights can customize basic user fields or add custom user fields to the front-end forms.

 To achieve this, simply create a new page and give it an intuitive name(i.e. Edit Profile).